SchrodingerZhu/area-exam-survey/writing/main.typ

 5. *reuse pairing*: Decide proper memory reuse and pair reuse tokens with allocations.
 6. *specialization and other optimizations*: Other optimizations such as in-place updates and tail-call recursion.

-In the following sections, we highlights the problems we want to investigate with our proposed framework.
+In the following sections, we highlights the problems we want to investigate with our proposed framework and some proposed solutions.

 == Encoding Memory Reuse with Affline Linearity